-In July 2006, the FASB issued FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FAS 109.
-This interpretation clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
+In July 2006, the FASB issued FIN No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FAS 109.
+This interpretation clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements in accordance with SFAS No. 109, Accounting for Income Taxes.
 This interpretation prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken in a tax return.
 It also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-FASB Interpretation No. 48 is effective for fiscal years beginning after December 15, 2006.
-Although we are still evaluating the impact the adoption of this interpretation, we do not believe it will have a material impact on our consolidated results of operations or financial position.
+FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
+The adoption of this interpretation did not have a material impact on our consolidated results of operations or financial position.